dwpeng/filterx/README.md

 - `drop(c, ...)`: drop column with name c, support multiple columns

-## More functions
+## Future

-I am a bioinformatician and I need to filter large csv files frequently.
-I will add more functions to the tool.
+I am a graduate student studying bioinformatics and I need to filter large csv files regularly.
+I will add more features to this tool.
 If you have any suggestions, please let me know.

 ## License